-This story was published on 28 June 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+This story was first published on 28 June 2018.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 A survey of employers of apprentices has found that most are successful in recruiting apprentices, with 70% of vacancies filled.

 A genuine interest in the trade, a strong work ethic and a positive attitude are the top three characteristics sought by Australian employers of apprentices.